 The Al-Mutanabbi Street Coalition is not an anti-war project, nor is it a healing project.
 The coalition feels that until we truly see what happened on this one winding street of booksellers and readers, on this one day in Baghdad, until we understand all the implications of an attack on the printed word and its writers, printers, booksellers and readers, until we see that this is our street, until then, we cannot truly move forward.
 Understanding this may also help us understand our own role in helping to create the still open wounds that exist on the cultural and literal body of Iraq.’
 Beau Beausoleil, project founder.

-A complete set of all these 262 books is also being donated to the Iraq National Library in Baghdad.
+A complete set of all these 262 books is part of the project’s archive at Columbia University in New York City, USA.
 The other two sets are touring in conjunction with shows of the broadsides as well as in shows of their own, alongside discussions and readings.

 Al-Mutanabbi Street Coalition projects are ongoing and include:

 An anthology Al-Mutanabbi Street Starts Here: Poets and Writers Respond to the March 5th, 2007, Bombing of Baghdad’s “Street of the Booksellers”, edited by Beau Beausoleil and Deema Shehabi was published by PM Press in 2012.

-Project members in many countries are currently working on prints, bookmarks, music and more in solidarity with the booksellers and community of al-Mutanabbi Street.
-Catherine Cartwright is coordinating the UK part of “Absence and Presence” A Printmaking Project for Al-Mutanabbi Street.
-As in the broadside and artist’s book project, one complete set of prints will be donated to the Iraq National Library in Baghdad.
-Two copies will join exhibits in the USA.
-One copy will go to the UK (for exhibitions in Europe, the Middle East and North Africa).
-One copy (in 2016) will join work from the project at the Herron Art Library (Indiana – Purdue University) and be digitised by them, becoming part of their permanent collection of work from this project.
+Project members in many countries have worked on prints, bookmarks, music, photography and more in solidarity with the booksellers and community of al-Mutanabbi Street.
+Catherine Cartwright coordinated the UK part of “Absence and Presence” A Printmaking Project for Al-Mutanabbi Street.
+As in the broadside and artist’s book project, one complete set of prints was donated to the Iraq National Library in Baghdad.
+Two copies join exhibits in the USA.
+One copy goes to the UK (for exhibitions in Europe, the Middle East and North Africa).
+One copy (in 2016) joined the archive for the project at the Herron Art Library (Indiana – Purdue University).